Ilario: A Story of the First History

-Ilario, A Story of the First History is a novel by Mary Gentle, published as two novels in the USA, set in an alternate history where Carthage has become a powerful medieval empire.
+Ilario, A Story of the First History is a historical fantasy novel by Mary Gentle.
+It was published as two separate novels in the USA.

 Synopsis

-Set in the same alternate medieval world as Gentle's Ash: A Secret History sequence, Ilario, A Story of the First History is more limited in scope.
-The protagonist, Ilario, is an intersex person seeking to serve as apprentice to a master painter, a path that takes Ilario from Iberia to Carthage, Rome, Venice and Constantinople.
+Set in the same alternative history medieval world as Gentle's Ash: A Secret History, Ilario, A Story of the First History is more limited in scope.
+Here, Carthage has become a powerful medieval empire.
+Protagonist Ilario, is an intersex person seeking to serve as apprentice to a master painter, a path that takes Ilario from Iberia to Carthage, Rome, Venice and Constantinople.
 Described as "part picaresque, part travelogue, part prose chanson de geste", the story serves to examine issues of gender, sexuality, and power.

 Reception

 Roz Kaveney, reviewing The Lion's Eye for Time Out described the book as "action-packed, deeply intelligent novel a focus for intrigue, intellectual debate and a fair amount of polymorphous hot sexual action".
 Strange Horizons found the book "something of a disappointment", with "precious few changes of tone".